CGCL-codes/Whale/README.md

 # 3. How to use?
 ## 3.1 Environment
 We deploy the Whale system on a cluster consisting 30 machines.
-Each machine is equipped with a 16-core 2.6GHz Intel(R) Xeon(R) CPU , 64GB RAM, Red Hat 6.2 system, and a Mellanox InfiniBand FDR 56Gbps NIC and a 1Gbps Ethernet NIC.
+Each machine is equipped with a 16-core 2.6GHz Intel(R) Xeon(R) CPU , 64GB RAM, 256GB HDD, Red Hat 6.2 system, and a Mellanox InfiniBand FDR 56Gbps NIC and a 1Gbps Ethernet NIC.
 One machine is configured to be the master node running as nimbus, and the others machines serve as worker nodes running as supervisors.

 ## 3.2 Building Whale
-Developers and contributors shoudl take a look at [Developer documentation](DEVELOPER.md) to build Whale source code.
+Developers and contributors should take a look at [Developer documentation](DEVELOPER.md) to build Whale source code.

 If you already deploy the Apache Storm (version 2.0.0) cluster environment, you only need to replace these jars to `$STORM_HOME/lib` and `$STORM_HOME/lib-worker`
 > * storm-client-2.0.0-SNAPSHOT.jar